konrness/harness-trigger-test/README.md

 Change 6 - Commit to "default_branch"

-Are you going to merge to main first??
+Are you going to merge to main first???